Somaskanda: Description

 This family depiction of Shiva originated during the 6th-8th centuries CE during the period of the Pallava in South India.
 The representation shows Shiva with four arms and Uma (Parvati), and between them the infant Skanda (Murugan) is shown as dancing with ecstasy.
 Over a period of time, a number of such depictions have been discovered from different regions that were once under the control of Pallavas.
 The representation is regarded to be a product of syncretism, combining the Puranic Shiva, and the folk deities of Korravai, identified with Parvati, and Murugan, identified with Skanda.

 Iconography

-In this representation, the deity Shiva is seated in the sukhasana pose, with his left leg folded and depicted with four hands.
-His upper two hands perform the kartarimukha-hasta, holding an ankusha (elephant goad) in the right, and a deer in the left.
+In the Somaskanda representation, Shiva is seated in the sukhasana pose, with his left leg folded and depicted with four hands.
+His upper two hands perform the kartarimukha-hasta, holding a Mazhu (மழு) (Axe) in the right, and a deer in the left.
 His lower right hand performs the pataka-hasta and his lower left hand performs the kapittha.
 His consort, Parvati, is portrayed seated in a sukhasana pose, with her right leg folded and her left leg stretched.
 She is represented with two hands performing the kapittha-hasta.
-Their son, Murugan, is portrayed in their midst, performing the araimandi pose, or standing in vaitastika-sthanaka with his knees slightly bent.
+Their son, Skanda, is portrayed in their midst, performing the araimandi pose, or standing in vaitastika-sthanaka with his knees slightly bent.
 Both of his hands perform the kartarimukha, holding shakti in his right hand and a vajra in his left hand.